-Hepatitis B was detected in 3% (9 male IDUs) of 300 IDUs screened in Tbilisi and in 2.6% (5 male IDUs) of 200 IDUs screened in Batumi.
-In
+Hepatitis B was detected in 3% (9 male IDUs)

-Kutaisi, hepatitis B was detected in 7% (14 male IDUs) of 200 IDUs screened (data published by 'Save the Children' (Save the Children Federation, 2007-2008).
-Despite some improvements, all three cities still have a large number of IDUs who have shared needles at least once, which accounts for the high prevalence of hepatitis among IDUs.
-It should be noted that viral hepatitis B (VHB) is the most wide-spread in Kutaisi, confirming the need for immediate intervention.
+of 300 IDUs screened in Tbilisi and in 2.6% (5 male IDUs) of 200 IDUs screened in Batumi.
+In Kutaisi, hepatitis B was detected in 7% (14 male IDUs) of 200 IDUs screened (data published by 'Save the Children'(Save the Children Federation, 2007-2008).
+Despite some improvements, all three cities still have a large number of IDUs who have shared needles at least once, which accounts for the high prevalence of hepatitis B (VHB) is the most wide-spread in Kutaisi, confirming the need for immediate intervention.